ClickHouse/clickhouse-odbc/README.md

 - [Building from sources](#building-from-sources)

-Note, that it is always a good idea to install the driver from the corresponding **native** package (<!-- `.deb`, `.rpm`, -->`.msi`, etc., which you can also easily create if you are building from sources), than use the binaries that were manually copied to some folder.
+Note, that it is always a good idea to install the driver from the corresponding **native** package (if one is supported for your platform, like <!-- `.deb`, `.rpm`, -->`.msi`, etc., which you can also easily create if you are building from sources), than use the binaries that were manually copied to a destination folder.

 Native packages will have all the dependency information so when you install the driver using a native package, all required run-time packages will be installed automatically.
 If you use manual packaging, i.e., just extract driver binaries to some folder, you also have to make sure that all the run-time dependencies are satisfied in your system manually: